MELASMA REMOVAL TREATMENT

 Q. How is Melasma treated?

 At Skinhealers, we treat pigmentation with a combination of home care treatment and in-office procedures.
-However, one who seeks treatment for melasma must bear in mind that one needs to be regular with sunscreen for the rest of his/her life in order to avoid recurrences.
+However, one who is seeking for melasma removal treatment must bear in mind that one needs to be regular with sunscreen for the rest of his/her life in order to avoid recurrences.
 Also, in severe cases a safe night cream as a maintenance therapy needs to be used regularly to avoid recurrences.
 Details about the home care therapy advised at Skinhealers, is as follows:

 2. Skin lightening creams: These creams are used to decrease theproduction of pigment by melanocytes in the skin.
 Various skin lightening agents are available these days in cream formulation which work by different mechanisms of action.
 Depending upon the type of pigmentation, Dr. Amanjot usually prescribes the cream best suited for your skin type and pigmentation.
 These creams usually take around 3 months to significantly reduce melasma.
 Keep in mind, that a sunscreen needs to be used everyday along with the skin lightening cream.
 Apply the cream first then the sunscreen to finish everything.
 As melasma often occurs in pregnancy, one must not use any over the counter available skin lightening cream as many of the creams contain ingredients which are strictly contraindicated in pregnancy.